sibirbil/marsopt/docs/source/getting_started.md

+Below is an expanded version of the `getting_started.md` file, presented in **English**, with additional details and references to **real-world hyperparameter optimization** scenarios.

+---

 # Getting Started

 ## 1. Introduction

-`marsopt` is a Python library designed for easy and efficient hyperparameter optimization using a Mixed Adaptive Random Search approach.
-It supports numerical (both integer and float, optionally in log scale) and categorical parameters.
-The optimization process can be targeted towards **minimization** or **maximization** of the user-defined objective function.
+`marsopt` is a Python library designed to simplify and accelerate **hyperparameter optimization** tasks using a Mixed Adaptive Random Search approach.
+It effectively handles diverse hyperparameter types, including:

+- **Numerical** (integer or float, optionally on a log scale),
+- **Categorical** (e.g., optimizer types, feature encoders, etc.).

+`marsopt` provides an easy-to-use interface for **minimizing** or **maximizing** any user-defined objective (or loss) function, commonly found in **machine learning** or **deep learning** workflows.
+If you have ever tuned parameters like **learning rate**, **number of layers**, **dropout rates**, or **optimizer types**, you know how crucial and time-consuming this step can be.
+By leveraging adaptive sampling, `marsopt` can help you **explore** the parameter space broadly in the beginning and **exploit** promising areas in later iterations.

 In this guide, we will:

 1. Install and import `marsopt`.
-2. Define a custom objective function.
+2. Define a custom objective function that represents a real-world training scenario.
-3. Set up a `Study`.
+3. Set up and configure a `Study`.
 4. Run the optimization.
-5. Analyze the results.
+5. Inspect results and interpret them for further improvements.

 ---

 ## 2. Installation

-You can install `marsopt` (and its dependencies) using `pip`:
+Install `marsopt` using `pip`:

 ```bash
 pip install marsopt
 ```

-If you plan to use features like parameter importance (which requires `scipy`), ensure you have it installed:
+If you plan to use the parameter importance features, you should also ensure `scipy` is installed:

 ```bash
 pip install scipy